Atyap: Post colonial Nigeria

 After independence in 1960, General Yakubu Gowon (1966–1975) introduced reforms, letting the Atyap appoint their own village district heads, but the appointees were subject to approval by the emir, and were therefore often seen as puppets.

 Much earlier in 1922 the then emir of Zaria acquired a stretch of land in Zango town, the Atyap capital, with no compensation.
 In 1966 the emir gave the land, now used as a market, to the Hausa community.
 The Atyap complained that the Hausa traders treated them as slaves in this market.

 To reduce the tensions, after the death of the Hausa District Head of Zangon Kataf in 1967, an Atyap Bala Ade Dauke was made the first indigenous District Head of Zangon Kataf and Kuyambanan Zazzau and remained so for the next 28 years.

 Tensions steadily increased, flaring up in February 1992 over a proposal to move the market to a new site, away from land that had been transferred to the Hausas.
 The proposal by the first Atyap head of the Zangon Kataf Local Government Area was favoured by the Atyap who could trade beer and pork on the neutral site and opposed by the Hausa, who feared loss of trading privileges.
 Over 60 people were killed in the February clashes.
 Further violence broke out in Zango on 15/16 May, with 400 people killed and most buildings destroyed.
 When the news reached Kaduna, rampaging Hausa youths killed many Christians of all ethnic groups in retaliation.

 In the aftermath, many Hausa fled the area, although some returned later, having no other home.

 A tribunal set up by the Babangida military government sentenced 17 people to death for alleged complicity in the killings, including a former military governor of Rivers State, Major-General Zamani Lekwot, an Atyap.
-The sentences were eventually reduced to gaol terms.
+The sentences were eventually reduced to jail terms.

 It was said that Lekwot's arrest was due to his feud with Ibrahim Babangida, then Head of State.
 No Hausa were charged.

 An Atyap Chiefdom was created in 1995 following the recommendation of a committee headed by Air Vice Marshall Usman Mu'azu that investigated the cause of the uprising.

 For some time, the Atyap had been increasingly speaking Hausa, the primary (i.e. major) language of the region.
 However, after the violent clashes in 1992 there has been a strong trend back to use of Tyap.

 21st century

 Continued tension and outbreaks of violence were reported as late as 2006.

 The Atyap Chiefdom was upgraded to first class in 2007.
 In 2010 the president of Atyap Community Development Association (ACDA) said that since the chiefdom was established there had been only a few occasions when it was necessary to intervene to resolve misunderstandings.

+Between 2020-2023, Atyap land faced constant Fulani terror attacks, which the Hausa community in the Zangon Urban district had distanced itself from in spite of allegations levelled against it by the ACDA of harbouring Fulani terrorists in the settlement.